There has been a huge shift in how crime is committed within the past few decades.

 So, keep reading…

-How to write a professional security analyst resume header
+What recruiters expect to see in a security analyst resume

 "This is a great header, I'm going to hire this candidate right away." said no hiring manager ever.